Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

         * "Already Have An Account?" text links to login page.
         * "sign in Button" redirects to login homepage with user entered credentials.
         * User is directed to the game page if the sign up info is valid.
-        * If account exists or does not follow username/email/pw protocol, refreshes page rendering the appropriate message.
+        * If account exists or does not follow username/email/pw protocol, refreshes the page rendering the appropriate message.

     * List of tests for verifying the rendering of the page
         * Page appears with the correct visual formatting and layout.
 Should look like the image provided.